Samsung/tizen-docs/docs/application/native/guides/location-sensors/user-awareness.md

 # User Awareness
 The User Awareness API provides functions to detect user presence and location based on multiple sensors (such as, light, motion, Wi-Fi, etc.).

-The main features of the user awareness include:
+The main features of the User Awareness API includes the following:
 - Location detection

   Check who owns the detected device.
 Location detection basically finds the user’s location (distance and direction).